TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       scopes.

    new-style class
-      Old name for the flavor of classes now used for all class objects.
+      Old name for the flavor of classes now used for all kundi objects.
 In earlier Python versions, only new-style classes could use Python's newer, versatile features like :attr:`~object.__slots__`, descriptors,
-      properties, :meth:`__getattribute__`, class methods, and static methods.
+      properties, :meth:`__getattribute__`, kundi methods, and static methods.

    object
       Any data with state (attributes or value) and defined behavior (methods).
-Also the ultimate base class of any :term:`new-style class`.
+Also the ultimate base kundi of any :term:`new-style class`.

    package